Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

 In all of our simulations of our adaptive-confidence HK model, we observe that $\gamma \geq 0.001$ results in fewer major clusters than in the baseline HK model.
 For a fixed initial confidence bound $c_0$, our adaptive-confidence HK model tends to yield fewer major opinion clusters and less opinion fragmentation as either (1) we increase $\gamma$ for fixed $\delta$ or (2) we decrease $\delta$ for fixed $\gamma$.
 Intuitively, one expects larger values of $\gamma$ to encourage consensus because a larger $\gamma$ entails a larger increase in a dyadic confidence bound after a positive interaction.
 Less intuitively, smaller values of $\delta$, which entail a larger decrease in a dyadic confidence bound after a negative interaction, also seem to encourage consensus.
-In our adaptive-confidence HK model, we update opinions synchronously, with each node averaging the opinions of all its neighboring nodes whose opinions lie within its confidence bounds.
-We hypothesize that for small values of $\delta$, this averaging results in a faster decrease in confidence bound between nodes that disagree than for large values of $\delta$.
-Individual nodes may average fewer conflicting neighboring opinions, possibly aiding in reaching a consensus.
+In our adaptive-confidence HK model, we update opinions synchronously, with each node interacting with of all its neighboring nodes at each time.
+When two adjacent nodes are mutually unreceptive, their dyadic confidence bound decreases.
+Given the synchronous updates in our adaptive-confidence HK model, we hypothesize that small values of $\delta$ yield a faster decrease than large values of $\delta$ in the dyadic confidence bound between mutually unreceptive nodes.
+For small values of $\delta$, pairs of nodes may quickly become mutually unreceptive and remain mutually unreceptive.
+Meanwhile, individual nodes can be receptive to (and thus average) fewer ``conflicting'' opinions\footnote{When the neighbors to which a node is receptive have large differences in opinions with each other, we say that that node is receptive to ``conflicting'' opinions. }, possibly aiding in reaching a consensus.